Five ways to make QuickBooks work for your business

 Automation will save you time and improve the accuracy of your bookkeeping.

-The first piece of automation is to hook up QuickBooks to your bank and credit cards to receive all of your receipt and payment data directly from the bank whenever you wish.
-You or your accountant should ensure regular bank reconciliations are completed because every now and again something might go wrong with the feed from the bank or with the accounting for a receipt or payment.
+The first piece of automation is to hook up QuickBooks to your bank and credit cards.
+Receive all your receipt and payment data directly from the bank whenever you wish.
+You or your accountant should ensure regular bank reconciliations are completed.
+Every now and again something might go wrong with the feed from the bank or with the accounting for a receipt or payment.
+The bank reconciliation will find and correct errors.

 4 Sales invoicing